aligator/NoGo/README.md

 If you need to use another Walk function, you can build your own wrapper using the `NoGo.WalkFunc` function.

-I intentionally did not include this to avoid a new dependency just because of afero-compatibility.
+I intentionally did not include an afero walk to avoid a new dependency just because of afero-compatibility.
 However, you can easily build your own.
 You can find an example for afero in the documentation of `NoGo.WalkFunc`.